Shreeramghimire/Salmon-Statistics/second_part.md

 ## The Delta Method: The Grand Unification of Asymptotic Statistics

 This is the **grand unification** of asymptotic statistics!
-We are asking for the mathematical engine that allows us to approximate the distribution of almost any complicated statistic—the **Delta Method**.
+We are asking for the mathematical engine that allows us to approximate the distribution of almost any complicated statistic, the **Delta Method**.

 Let's break this down into four parts: **What the Delta Method is**, **the mathematical derivation**, and **how we apply it to two-sample binomial statistics (like Risk Difference, Relative Risk, and Odds Ratio)**.